 Let’s get started!

-There are various ways to create a video preloader and every developer will/may do it differently.
-Here I showed my preferred way in the video.
+There are various ways to create a video preloader, and every developer will do it differently.
+In the video, I showed my preferred way.

 You may have to apply some tweaks based on the type of website you run.
 However, here I showed you a couple of different examples based on situations.

-How to create a video preloader on a static HTML website?
+How do you create a video preloader on a static HTML website?

 In this project structure, you need three files that are mandatory: index.html, style.css & script.js and the rest of them are optional but good to have.